How to Install LAMP Stack on Ubuntu 24.04 Server/Desktop

-And if you need to set up LAMP stack with a domain name, I recommend buying domain names from NameCheap because the price is low and they give whois privacy protection for free.
+And if you need to set up LAMP stack with a domain name, I recommend buying domain names from NameCheap because the price is low and they give whois privacy protection free for life.

 Step 1: Update Software Packages

-Before we install the LAMP stack, it’s a good idea to update repository and software packages.
-Run the following command on your Ubuntu 18.04 OS.
+Before we install the LAMP stack, it’s a good idea to update the repository and software packages.
+Run the following commands on your Ubuntu 24.04 OS.

 sudo apt update